llucbrell/wild-bill-gambler/docs/tutorials/deploy.md

 ```
 and then excute one of this commands

+#### Execute the app in an node http-server

+This is a good option for older hardware, with not much resources.
 ```
 npm run server
 ```

 this executes a http development server.

+#### Execute the app in a node-express server

 ```
 node src/server/index.js